201 Stephenson Parkway, Suite 2100 Norman, OK 73019

 Dr. Suzanne Van Cooten’s educational background includes a B.S. in Meteorology from the University of Oklahoma (OU) and M.S. and PhD. in Civil Environmental Engineering from the University of New Orleans.

-Emma received her B.S. in Meteorology and M.A. in Geography from the University of Oklahoma, and is currently working on a M.Ed. in Adult Education.
-Her role at the CASC includes serving as the main point of contact between our partners and researchers, leading climate training and education efforts for resource managers, and assisting the University Director.
+Emma received her M.Ed. in Adult and Higher Education, M.A. in Geography, and B.S. in Meteorology, from the University of Oklahoma.
+She is currently pursing her Ph.D. in Geography and Environmental Sustainability at OU.
+Her role at the CASC includes serving as the main point of contact between our partners and researchers, leading climate training and education efforts for resource managers, working with resource managers on climate adaptation research, and assisting the University Director.
 Outside of work, she enjoys hiking and taking photos of nature.
 Get to know Emma more by checking out her video here.

 USGS Acting Assistant Regional Administrator